Designing for Dance

 Using anything more than your chosen two fonts is going to potentially look busy and messy.

 Always remember to use easy-to-read fonts.
-They don’t have to be boring, but anything too scripty or stylised can be difficult to read, particularly if the space
+They don’t have to be boring, but anything too scripty or stylised can be difficult to read, particularly if the space is small.

 Bhairvi Gudka & Tamsin Moore